-Where TasNetworks changes the luminaire of an obsolete fitting type to that of a new fitting type, the customer will be reassigned to a new public lighting tariff at the commencement of the next billing period for the customer.
+Where TasNetworks changes the luminaire of an obsolete fitting type to a new fitting type, the customer will be reassigned to a new public lighting tariff at the commencement of the next billing period for the customer.
 Customers will thereafter remain on the reassigned public lighting tariff.

-Exceptions to the above conditions will only be made at TasNetworks' discretion where it can be demonstrated that to not do so would result in unreasonable penalties or impose hardship on the customer.
+Exceptions to the above conditions will only be made at TasNetworks' discretion where it can be demonstrated that to not do so would be unreasonable or impose hardship on the customer.